-The following is a list of self-help organizations, support groups, and treatment centers for persons facing the challenges of substance abuse, are victims of sexual violence, or are in need of other emergency assistance.
+The following is a list of self-help organizations, support groups, and treatment centers for persons facing the challenges of substance use disorders, are victims of sexual violence, or are in need of other emergency assistance.

 Community Mental Health Partnership of Southeast Michigan

 The Community Mental Health Partnership (CMHPSM) ensures and supports the health, wellness and quality of life of people living in our region.
-CMHPSM offers both substance abuse and mental health services.
+CMHPSM offers both substance use disorders and mental health services.

 734-344-6079 or 888-566-0489